BlueBoxWare/LibGDXPlugin/README.md

 \[1]: Usages of the resource in Java/Kotlin code are not automatically renamed, expect when using the `@GDXAssets` annotation (see below)

+## JSON support
+IntelliJ doesn't work well with LibGDX-style JSON, which is more forgiving when it comes to things like unquoted strings and missing comma's.
+LibGDXPlugin adds support for LibGDX's custom JSON with the usual niceties of syntax coloring, completion, folding, etc.

+To have LibGDXPlugin treat a JSON file as a LibGDX-style JSON file: in the Project Window, open the context menu for the file and select `Mark as LibGDX style JSON`.

 ## Atlas file support